 Four years after debuting as a demonstration sport, moguls was added to the Olympic program as the first official freestyle skiing discipline.

-In the men's event, a pair of Frenchmen, Edgar Grospiron and Olivier Allamand, took the top two spots on home soil, much to the delight of the crowd.
+In the men's event, a pair of Frenchmen, Edgar Grospiron and Olivier Allamand, took the top-two spots on home soil, much to the delight of the crowd.
 With Eric Berthon in fourth, it could have been a sweep for the home nation were it not for American Nelson Carmichael taking bronze.
-After the event, fans broke through a security fence to hoist Olympic champion Grospiron on their shoulders.
-In the women's moguls competition, heavily-favored Donna Weinbrecht of the United States emerged with the gold medal thanks to a conservative but clean run.
+After the event, fans broke through a security fence to hoist Olympic champion Grospiron on their shoulders

-The first actual competition to include this type of performance was the Ski Masters, held in January 1996 in Attitash, New Hampshire.
+The first actual competition to include this type of performance was the Ski Masters, held in January 1966 in Attitash, New Hampshire.
 A large portion of the event required skiers to perform "compulsory" predetermined maneuvers, while the rest of the event was dedicated to "freestyle" skiing.

 This form of skiing continued to gain popularity in the ensuing years.
 Skiers started attempting to go down moguls in the flashiest ways possible — incorporating air time and stylish maneuvers into their runs down the slope.
 This showmanship gained a new term: "hot dog skiing."

 In 1971, the first hot dog competition took place, with skiers taking turns going down a large mogul hill in the most entertaining way they could muster.
-Scores were based largely off the reactions of the crowd, and oftentimes, the spectators cheered the loudest when competitors were able to recover from spectacular crashes.
-Within a few years, a circuit was established, and hot dog skiing became known simply as freestyle skiing.
+Scores largely were based off the reactions of the crowd, and oftentimes, the spectators cheered the loudest when competitors were able to recover from spectacular crashes.
+Within a few years, a circuit was established, and hot dog skiing simply became known as freestyle skiing.

 Around the same time, inverted somersaulting tricks off bigger jumps were becoming prominent among skiers.
 By 1972, "aerial acrobatics" competitions began attracting skiers from all over.